 Trans Mountain Pipeline has applied to the National Energy Board for authorization to expand the capacity of its 1,150-km oil pipeline running from Edmonton, Alberta to Burnaby, BC.
 Trans Mountain filed an eight-volume, 15,000-page Facilities Application in December 2013.
 Additional filings are anticipated as the Application proceeds.
 All official filings submitted to the NEB are available in its online document library, organized into folders based on who submitted the document – National Energy Board folder, Trans Mountain Pipeline folder, Intervenors folder and Letters of Comment folder.

-In April 2014, the Board issued a Hearing Order to review the Application and outlined key steps and deadlines in the 15-month review process including a series of opportunities for the Board and Intervenors to pose Information Requests, or IRs, to Trans Mountain.
+In April 2014, the Board issued a Hearing Order to review the Application and outlined key steps and deadlines in the review process including a series of opportunities for the Board and Intervenors to pose Information Requests, or IRs, to Trans Mountain.
 The company will also have an opportunity to pose IRs to Intervenors.
-In August 2014, the NEB updated the hearing schedule.
+In September 2015, the NEB updated the hearing schedule.

 The Application is available below, along with summaries of some of the volumes.
 Links to IR filings will be provided as they become available.
 Updates to the Application, including supplemental evidence, are also posted as they become available.
 Summaries are not a substitute for the actual content of the submission.
 Please refer to the complete volume for a full description of the Project.

 The Application is also available in various communities along the pipeline and marine corridor.
 The list of communities and locations is available here.
 Additionally, the Application is posted for public viewing on the NEB website, along with other related regulatory documents.
 While the format of the Application appears different on each website, the content is the same.
 If there are any discrepancies between the summaries or this version of the Application, please refer to the official version on the NEB website.